- Learn More

 - U.S. Department of Energy (DOE) in its $1.4 billion loan for Nissan North America and $465 million loan for Tesla Motors to build or retool manufacturing facilities in Tennessee and California for the production of all-electric vehicles and related components, as part of DOE's $25 billion Advanced Technology Vehicles Manufacturing loan program.

-- Intrawest, a developer and operator of numerous ski resorts across North America, including Whistler/Blackcomb, Steamboat, Mont Tremblant, Stratton and Snowshoe, in connection with the refinancing of $1.7 billion of Intrawest's debt.
-The obligations under these loan facilities were secured by substantially all of Intrawest's material real estate holdings in the U.S. and Canada.
+- Intrawest, a developer and operator of numerous ski resorts across North America, including Whistler/Blackcomb, Steamboat, Mont Tremblant, Stratton and Snowshoe, in the refinancing of $1.7 billion of Intrawest's debt.
+The obligations under these loan facilities were secured by Intrawest's material real estate holdings in the U.S. and Canada.

 - Goldman Sachs Mortgage in originating securitized and interim mortgage loans made by Goldman Sachs on a single-asset and a portfolio basis.